tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 	- The body features the question in bold, highly visible font, along with four possible answers to the question

-		- After a user selects a possible answer (of if time runs out) the correct answer will be highlighted in green
+		- After a user selects a possible answer (or if time runs out) the correct answer will be highlighted in green

 		- If the user selected a wrong answer, that answer will be highlighted in red

-	- The footer has a line dividing it from the body along with an indication to the user one how many questions are left
+	- The footer has a line dividing it from the body along with an indication to the user on how many questions are left

 - Upon completion the user will be shown an ending screen